 You don’t need to use external tools (like Hub Planner or Float).
 Scheduling is now available in Productive at no additional cost.

-Scheduling sets the ground for forecasting/prognosis we plan to add in the future, so you’ll know exactly how much revenue/profit you’ll have 3, 6, or 12 months in the future.
+Scheduling sets the ground for forecasting/prognosis we plan to add in the future, so you’ll know exactly how much revenue/profit you’ll have in 3, 6, or 12 months in the future.

 How can I schedule someone for a project?

 First of all, you need to have the Manager or Admin role to manage Scheduling.

 Go to the Time section and switch to the Scheduling tab.
 Here you’ll have a list of all your employees and contractors.

-Simply click on the square where you want the schedule to start from and drag the line into the future for as long as you want.
+Simply click on the square where you want the schedule to start and drag the line into the future for as long as you want.

 You don’t have to be precise about the exact dates.
 You can always tweak the start and end date in the pop-out dialog.
 To save the booking, you’ll need to fill out two things: the project you're scheduling someone for, and a specific service on that project.